18 Fantastic Things to do in Ubud, Bali

 Sekumpul Waterfall

 The Sekumpul village anchors this dreamy waterfall.
 Sekumpul consists of multiple cascades gushing downwards in slightly different styles.
-Only the determined tourist will take on a trip to this waterfall; besides what seems like 500 steps of stairs, you have to deal with the slippery nature of the paths and vegetation.
-However, in our opinion, this is the Bali waterfall to see so it is all worth it!
+Only the determined tourist will take a trip to this waterfall; besides what seems like 500 steps of stairs, you have to deal with the slippery nature of the paths and vegetation.

 Visiting Sekumpul waterfall costs just 20,000 IDR.
-Once you arrive at the town entrance at the top of the falls you will have locals telling you to pay 175,000 IDR to enter, however, this is not necessary unless you want a guide.
-The trek is not hard if you are reasonably fit and you do not need a guide to take you to the waterfall, so just walk past the persistent locals (who even have official shirts on) and continue on your own.
+Once you arrive at the town entrance at the top of the falls, you will have locals telling you to pay 175,000 IDR to enter.
+However, this is not necessary unless you want a guide.
+The trek is not hard if you are reasonably fit, and you do not need a guide to take you to the waterfall.

 Rent a Motorbike

 There are a few ways to get around Ubud.
-Many of the things I mentioned are walkable depending on where your accommodation is.
-It’s also possible to rent a bicycle although sometimes the streets and sidewalks can be a bit hectic.
-The most popular way to get from point to point efficiently and fast in Ubud is with a motorbike rental.
+Many of the things I mentioned are walkable, depending on the location of your accommodation.
+Renting a bicycle is also possible, although sometimes the streets and sidewalks can be hectic.
+The most popular way to get from point to point efficiently and quickly in Ubud is with a motorbike rental.

-Motorbike rentals in Bali generally start at 70,000 IDR a day, but in the low season, you’ll be able to negotiate that down to 50,000 IDR or so.
-Many hotels or guesthouses will have their own motorbikes or know someone that has a motorbike so that should be your first point of contact for nabbing one.
-If you can’t seem to find a reputable motorbike seller walk into any laundromat or fuel station and they should be able to help you out.
-Please for the love of God wear a helmet!
+Motorbike rentals in Bali generally start at 90,000 IDR a day, but in the low season, you can negotiate that down to 70,000 IDR.
+Many hotels or guesthouses will have their motorbikes or know someone with a motorbike, so that should be your first point of contact for nabbing one.
+If you can’t find a reputable motorbike seller, walk into any laundromat or fuel station, and they should be able to help you.
+Please, for the love of God, wear a helmet!

 The Best Places to Stay in Ubud